rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Regulation of validators

-One could argue that system hasn't solved the issues of transaction finality and double-spending, and that we only defer the problem to a different point.
+While we take the trustworthiness of validators for granted in this thesis.
 It is entirely conceivable that trusted validators could cheat by allowing certain wallets to double-spend.
-To add to this, using the checkpoint functionality a validator can specify a higher spendable balance than is actually logged in the chain.
+To add to this, using the checkpoint functionality a validator can specify a higher spendable balance than is actually logged in the chain, thus having another way to create money.
+Without going into too much detail we would like to give our perspective on the regulation of validators.

-However, when comparing our system to the current way private institutions are regulated, the blockchain structure of transaction can provide a powerful method of maintaining the integrity of the institutions.
-While we cannot prevent fraud at the institutional level, we do provide an option for detection to allow for regulation.
+Our solution is similar to the present banking system.
+When comparing our system to the current way private institutions are regulated, the blockchain structure of transaction can provide a powerful method of maintaining the integrity of the institutions.
+While we cannot prevent fraud at the institutional level, EuroToken does provide an opportunity to standardise the detection of fraud to allow for easy regulation.

 In order for a regulator to check that a validator has done their job with integrity, they need to be sure of 2 things: